Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Final Words On Rising Inflation Rate In Australia.

-While there’s always a risk that prices will continue to surge, most experts agree Australia’s inflation rate will trend downward in 2024.
+While there’s always a risk that prices will continue to surge, most experts agree Australia’s inflation rate will trend downward in 2024 and in to 2025.

 It’s expected that fewer supply constraints and reduced consumer spending — due to Aussies feeling the impact of cost of living — will both reduce underlying price pressures.